 Criteria JORC Code explanation Commentary Geological Interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
 The factors affecting continuity both of grade and geology.
 The major lithologies at the deposit area have distinctive nickel populations and this has been used to discriminate between the host basalts, dolerite, komatiite basalt and serpentinised peridotite.
 These rock groups are also well documented in the records from mining of open pits immediately north of Tumblegum South.
 The logging of the drill holes by company geologists is broadly in agreeance with the lithologies defined by nickel geochemistry.
 Mineralised lodes are defined by the presence of gold in excess of 0.3 g/t, with occasional inclusions of material between 0.1 and 0.3 g/t Au.
-Where geological logging and the presence of anomalous gold this has been used to further define the major structures associated with gold mineralisation.
+Where geological logging and the presence of arsenic, copper, silver or tungsten anomalies indicate continuation of the structure in the absence of anomalous gold this has been used to further define the major structures associated with gold mineralisation.
 Leapfrog GEOTM software was used to model the major lithologies and the gold lodes using numerical modelling for the lithologies, and vein modelling for the gold lodes.
 Lithologies are a mafic - ultramafic package within the greenstone rocks, striking north - south through northeast to southwest with a steep dip to the east.
-The major mineralisation structures either align with lithological contacts that strike east - west to southwest to northeast.
-There is some Archaean dolerite intruded into the contact between basalt and ultramafic in the north of the deposit that is the area of higher-grade values in the main northeast - southwest lode (Min2).
+The major mineralisation structures either align with lithological contacts between the basalts and ultramafics, or are cross-structures between lithological contacts that strike east - west to southwest to northeast.
+There is some Archaean dolerite intruded into the contact between basalt and ultramafic in the north of the deposit that is the area of higher grade values in the main northeast - southwest lode (Min2).
 The Archaean dolerite may have provided fluid pathways and/or favourable geochemistry for gold deposition.
 There is adequate geological and geochemical data to have reasonable confidence in continuity of the major rock types and the orientation of the gold-bearing structures.
 Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
 The Inferred Mineral Resource has a length of 420 m in the northeast - southwest direction, and 220 m in the east - west cross structure direction.
 The lodes which are oriented northeast - southwest have a minimum thickness of about 1 m, to a maximum of about 6 m.
 The lodes oriented east - west have a minimum thickness of about 1 m, to a maximum of about 10 m.
 The Inferred Mineral Resource extends to a maximum depth of 190 metres where there are the deepest drill holes with intersections between 100 and 150 metres from surface.
 A stope void model was created in 3D based on the drill intersections into the voids.
 The void area was removed from the mineralised shapes.
 There is uncertainty to the location of the edges of the stope where it lies between drill sections.
-Estimation and modelling techniques • The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
-Gold estimation was completed using ordinary kriging (OK) for the Mineral Resource estimate.
-Surpac[TM] software was used to estimate grades for Au, Cu and Ag, using parameters derived from statistical and variography studies.
-Co-efficients of variation (COV) are high for all three elements for both lode orientations.
-Au COV for the main northeast-southwest lode is 2.6.
-For the main east - west lode it is 1.8.
-These COVs
+Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, Gold estimation was completed using ordinary kriging (OK) for the Mineral Resource estimate.
+SurpacTM software was used to estimate grades for Au, Cu and Ag, using